Jack251970/Flow.Launcher.Plugin.WindowManager/README.md

   <img src="https://img.shields.io/github/license/Jack251970/Flow.Launcher.Plugin.WindowManager">
 </p>

-**This plugin is a clipboard manager for [Flow Launcher](https://github.com/Flow-Launcher/Flow.Launcher).
+**This plugin is a window manager for [Flow Launcher](https://github.com/Flow-Launcher/Flow.Launcher).
 It can help you move and resize application windows.**

 ## ⭐ Features